 - Helps you remove waste from your body through your urine, stool, and sweat

-- Helps your body stay a normal temperature, rather than overheating
+- Helps your body stay at a normal temperature

 - Helps protect delicate tissues in your body

 - Keeps your joints cushioned and lubricated